 There have been cases when someone was falsely accused because of overly aggressive police tactics in an attempt to reduce crime in a specific neighborhood.
 Other times, they were just in the wrong location at the wrong time.
-After they were arrested, a record of the arrest is created and becomes available to other law enforcement agencies can access their criminal record.
+After they are arrested, a record of the arrest is created and becomes available to other law enforcement agencies can access their criminal record.

 This means a defendant who is factually innocent of committing any crime still has an arrest record.
 Clearly, a record of arrest will often have negative consequences for anyone seeking employment.